Divorce and Child Custody Lawyers

 See our child custody page for more information.

-If your situation is urgent, involves family violence or child abuse (or risk of abuse), or if the other parent refuses to negotiate, you may be able to apply directly to the court without going through mediation.
+If your situation is urgent, involves family violence or child abuse (or risk of abuse), you may be able to apply directly to the court without going through mediation.
+If the other parent refuses to negotiate, you can apply directly to the family law courts and avoid mediation.

-With Cairns largest most experienced family law team, we will be able to ensure you’re given the best guidance and support to provide you with the best outcome for you and your child.
+Our child custody lawyers in Cairns will be able to ensure you’re given the best guidance and support to provide you and your child with the best outcome.
 Whether you are seeking shared custody, sole custody or are having difficulty making arrangements with your former partner, we can help.

 Contact us now for legal advice and support from one of our family lawyers in Cairns.